The Simple Plan: Development and release

 In mid 2022, Philadelphia-based musician and YouTube personality Pat Finnerty founded August Is Falling, a pop-punk, emo-style music project.
-Finnerty wrote the songs and played guitars and sang vocals, on the band's The Simple Plan EP that was released independently on September 2, 2022.
-The EP featured Toby Leaman, Kim, and Butch Walker on tracks, as well an appearance by Eric Slick on drums.
+Finnerty wrote the songs, played guitars and sang vocals on the band's The Simple Plan EP that was released independently on September 2, 2022.
+The EP featured Toby Leaman, Kim, and Butch Walker on tracks, as well as an appearance by Eric Slick on drums.
 Musical artist Harsh Symmetry appeared on the EP's cover.
 The EP's fifth song track, "August Is Falling", was mixed by acclaimed music producer Butch Walker and released as a single.
 A lyrics video of the same track was produced by J. Gonzo.

 According to Finnerty, the title of the EP spoofs Canadian pop punk band Simple Plan.
 Lyrics of the songs on the EP take aim at the popular music industry, internet culture, and the state of the emo movement.
-The EP both lampoons and plays homage to emo/pop-punk bands.
+The EP both lampoons and pays homage to emo/pop-punk bands.

 The EP's independent release was backed by a grassroots movement to promote it on YouTube.
-The single, "August is Falling", garnered 140,000 views on YouTube in its first week after release with August is Falling trending as the Number 1 punk band on BandCamp and the EP being featured on Spotify's new pop punk playlist.
+The single, "August is Falling", garnered 140,000 views on YouTube in its first week after release with August is Falling trending as the Number 1 punk band on BandCamp, and the EP was featured on Spotify's new pop punk playlist at the time.

 Critical reception

-The band and EP received praise from The Darkness front man Justin Hawkins after its release.
+The band and EP received praise from the Darkness front man Justin Hawkins after its release.
 The website Craig's Music Review rated the EP 8 out of 10.

 Music critic Mark Rowland of Penny Black Music said the EP "sounds like it’s dumbing itself down somewhat to meet the expectations of the genre – to the point of parody in places – but at the same time, the songs are genuinely well constructed and catchy".

 Music commentator Allan Raible of ABC News ranked the EP #45 on his list of the top 50 albums of 2022.
 Raible said about The Simple Plan EP on the Good Morning America website, "Weirdly, it is supposed to be a joke, but Finnerty is a great musician and songwriter, creating five songs that both lampoon the genre and pay fitting, pitch-perfect, wonderfully immature homage to bands like Blink-182.
 Armed with skill and heart, this EP is infinitely more than a sarcastic footnote."

-The video Finnerty debuted August is Falling and The Simple Plan was named the best on YouTube for the MidRange Awards 2022.
+The video debut of August is Falling and The Simple Plan was named best on YouTube for the MidRange Awards 2022.